wernsey/rengine/README.md

 ## Dependencies

-Rengine is dependant upon these 3rd party libraries:
+Rengine is dependant upon these 3rd party libraries.
+The version numbers in parenthesis are the latest specific versions that rengine was built and tested against:

 * SDL (2.0.1) - Cross-platform low level game library -
 http://www.libsdl.org